-Nourishing, flavour-packed, and bursting with fresh green veg, Chef Gaby has created a classic Thai Green Curry that you’re going to love.
-Our special Thai curry paste gives the dish a brilliant kick of heat, whilst the garnish adds a beautiful layer of texture.
-Served with jasmine rice, a squeeze of fresh lime and a sprinkling of crispy shallots, this deliciously simple dish is a welcome addition to any curry night.
+Nourishing, flavour-packed, and bursting with fresh green veggies, this nourishing curry is a guaranteed crowd pleaser.
+Our special Thai curry paste gives the dish a brilliant kick of heat, whilst the lime adds a beautiful zing.
+Served on a bed of steamed rice, and topped with a sprinkling of shallot rings, this is fast food at its best.

 Thai Green Curry Paste(ContainsMilk)